OUTFIT DETAILSStay Motivated While Working From Home Look in Partnership with White House Black Market

 3. Write Down Your Goals & Tasks

 I have to write things down or I’ll forget them.
-Don’t fall into the lazy trap of “I’ll make a mental note” or “I’ve got it all in my head” because it’s a trap.
+Don’t fall into the lazy trap of “I’ll make a mental note” or “I’ve got it all in my head” because it is a trap.
 I have a planner and spend my Sunday and Monday really getting into what needs to get done that week.
 I go through emails and texts to see what deadlines I need to jot down.
 Then I also fill in time to work on those deadlines.
+I’ll also re-assess every day to see what fires need to be put out or what needs my immediate attention.
+Once I complete a task, I cross it off.
 This is key for me to stay motivated while working from home.
 Plus, you’ll force yourself to get things done, which leads to the feeling of satisfaction at the end of the time instead of resentment toward yourself.

 4. Take Mental Breaks